Mi5sssss/Mi5sssss.GitHub.io/index.md

 My research focuses on optimizing memory architectures, primarily DRAM and SSDs, to enhance hardware performance and software efficiency.
 I explore solutions in data processing and AI, aiming to contribute to more efficient and sustainable computing systems.

-Welcome to contact with me!
+Welcome to talk to me!
 Email: xier2 [at] rpi (dot) edu

 ## 🏫Educations